eduardofischermath/homemade_financial_instruments/ISSUES.md

-Each subpackage currently has a single file with multiple classes (with the exception of the testing subpackage, which has multiple files), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top-level of the subpackage via:
+Each subpackage currently has a single file with multiple classes (with the exception of the testing subpackage, which has multiple files), and for each subpackage, the classes within the corresponding files are brought (via importing) to the top level of the subpackage via:
-"from .subpackage import * "
+"from . import * "

-The large Python package, on the other hand, will have (via importing) all subpackages at the top-level (with the exception of the testing subpackage)
+The large Python package, on the other hand, will have (via importing) all subpackages at the top-level (with the exception of the testing subpackage) by doing relative imports on its initialization file with:
-using:
 "from . import subpackage"
+If the large package is imported in a module or in interactive session using a simple "import project" statement, then any Class (except for testing) is available via project.subpackage.Class, and same for functions

-As soon as the project has a more definitive name and procedures for installing (such pip installation via setuptools) are in place, importing within individual files should be done as following:
+As soon as the project has a more definitive name and preferably procedures for installing (such pip installation via setuptools) are in place (after being pip-installed, it can be imported independently of where a module is being run from or where a interactive session was launched from) importing within individual files should be done as following:
-"from project.subpackage import Class"
+"from ..subpackage import Class"
-(better than using relative imports)
+(using those relative imports helps keeps the subpackages more or less independent of the large package)

 For an user importing the package in an interactive session or in a file of another project, a class can be brought to the namespace with: